lel4866/CompareONEToTDA.cs/README.md

 # CompareONEToTDA.cs

-This program compares exported data from OptioneNet Explorer (ONE) to that from TD Ameritrade(TDA) to make sure that the option positions actually held in IB are the ones that are beng modeled by ONE.
+This program compares exported data from OptioneNet Explorer (ONE) to that from TD Ameritrade(TDA) to make sure that the option positions actually held in TDA are the ones that are beng modeled by ONE.

 The program currently supports portfolios that contain index options for SPX, RUT, and NDX, stock positions in SPY, IWM, and QQQ, and futures positoons in ES, MES, RTY, M2K, NQ, and MNQ.
 However analysis can only been done on one class of positions at a time as specified